Will Beijing rescue China's Evergrande? | DW | 24.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chinese property company Evergrande's financial plight comes as the Communist Party cracks down on business and tightens its control of the economy.
-How will the story end?
+The property company's financial plight comes as the Communist Party cracks down on business and tightens its control of the economy.
+Evergrande's fate and that of its founder, hang in the balance.

 The plight of the heavily indebted Chinese property company Evergrande has sparked fears of contagion that could damage economic growth in China, the world's second-biggest economy, then spill over into the supply chain and wreak havoc on global growth.